Zinggi/elm-2d-game/documentation.md

 # Game.TwoD

-A set of functions used to embed a 2d game into a webpage.
+A set of functions used to embed a 2d game into a web page.
 These functions specify the size and attributes passed to the canvas element.

 You need to pass along the time, size and camera, as these are needed for rendering.